 PHP is dead.
 Long live PHP.

 PHP, the language that has supposedly been dead for years, is still alive.
-It's like a zombie that just won't stop.
+It is like a zombie that simply refuses to quit.

-For years we've been hearing the same thing over and over again: "PHP is outdated and slow.
-You should rather use this new and modern language that will revolutionise the web."
-For example Javascript, or even better: Rust.
-Haha.
-Because that's twelve times faster.
+For years we have been hearing the same refrain: "PHP is outdated and slow.
+You should use this new, modern language that will revolutionize the web."
+JavaScript, for example.
+Or even better: Rust.
+Because it is supposedly umpteen times faster.

-Certainly not just because you can't get rid of Wordpress but because it works!
-It may not be the coolest kid on the block, but it does its job and it does it very well.
-PHP has evolved tremendously over the years and has become a robust language.
-Anyone who has mastered object-oriented programming is able to write well-scaling web apps.
+Not just because WordPress is hard to get rid of, but because PHP works.
+It may not be the coolest kid on the block, but it gets the job done -- and it does it very well.
+PHP has evolved enormously over the years into a robust, mature language.
+Anyone comfortable with object-oriented programming can write well-scaling web applications with it.

 PHP frameworks like Laravel

-And what about the frameworks?
-Let's talk about Laravel.
-It is not only comprehensive, but also mature.
-After installing Laravel and a starter kit, you get a web app that already contains all the rudimentary features that just about every project needs:
+Let us talk about Laravel.
+It is not only comprehensive but also mature.
+After installing Laravel and a starter kit you get a web application that already ships with all the foundational features virtually every project needs:

 Login and registration